Package 'inspectdf'

 Description

-For a single dataframe, summarise the numeric columns.
-If two dataframes are supplied, compare numeric columns appearing in both dataframes.
-For grouped dataframes, summarise numeric columns separately for each group.
+For a single data frame, summarise the numeric columns.
+If two data frames are supplied, compare numeric columns appearing in both data frames.
+For grouped data frames, summarise numeric columns separately for each group.

 Usage